Virginia Wong, MS Ed., BCBA, LBA-NY Founder and Program Director

 Sarah has been working with children with disabilities for the past five years.
 She has been teaching in a wide range of settings, both within schools as a classroom teacher as well as working in home settings as a parent educator and therapy provider.
 She holds a master’s degree in Intellectual Disability and Autism from Teachers College, Columbia University and a bachelor’s degree in Psychology from Vanderbilt University.
 Sarah is currently working as a special education teacher in a collaborative teaching model as well as running an after-school social skills program.
 She works to provide students with play skills and verbal behavior in a natural and structured setting as well as integrate families and providers into the learning process.

-Tomiko Lyons, MA, LMSW, BCBA, Special Programs Consultant
+Tomiko Lyons, MA, LMSW, BCBA, LBA-NY, Special Programs Consultant

 Tomiko is an educator who has been working with children and young adults with developmental disabilities for the past 17 years.
 She is a LMSW and BCBA with a MSW from the University of Pittsburgh and a MA in Special Education from Teachers College at Columbia University.
 Her passions are teaching functional life skills and social skills.
 Tomiko currently works as the Clinical Program Director in small pediatric therapy center and works with FLY Center to plan monthly social opportunities for young adults and children.